 Once you step inside 10 Ft.
 Single by Stella Dallas, it is easy to see why it has been the go-to for vintage treasure hunters since 2006.
 You are greeted by rows and rows of men’s and women’s clothing; from on-trend to one-of-a-kind.
 Shirts, blouses, jeans, hats, shoes . . . they have it all.

 Find them on Instagram or at 285 N. 6th Street in Brooklyn.

 For those in search of a refined vintage shopping experience, there is Amarcord Vintage Fashion.
 This is where you will find the wearable art of Gucci and Valentino thoughtfully displayed alongside that of other top European designers.
 There is also a section entirely dedicated to Euro-influenced men’s clothing.

 Find Amarcord online or at 223 Bedford Ave. in Brooklyn.

-This where fancy, fierce and fabulous meet.
+This is where fancy, fierce and fabulous collide.
 It offers wonderfully decadent vintage clothing in a wonderfully decorated environment.
 Browse vintage slips, teddies, dresses, jewelry and even double-breasted suits while surrounded by giant gold-framed mirrors, peacock feathers and chandeliers.

 Find Le Grand Strip online or at 197 Grand Street in Brooklyn.